BrainyVIP/bfor206_fall2021/labs/lab_Feb-10_Class2-2.md

 # Submission instructions
 When you are finished, submit two screenshots:
-1. A screenshot of the Description
+1. A screenshot of your code.
 2. A screenshot of correct output.